lwe/page_title_helper/README.md

 _Note:_ Put this kind of stuff into an initializer, like `config/initializers/page_title_helper.rb` or something like that.

+## Contributing

+Pull request are more than welcome.
+Please adhere to our [CODE_OF_CONDUCT.md](code of conduct) in discussions and contributions.
+Thanks!

 ## Licence and copyright
 Copyright (c) 2009 Lukas Westermann (Zurich, Switzerland), released under the MIT license